 In terms of the LED display, it seems that Specialized has listened to feedback and complaints on reviews and responded with an improved but similar system.
 The handlebar controls, however, have remained basically the same as before.
-The low profile handlebar mounted control unit is attached by the left grip and has buttons to shift up or down through the pedal assist settings, plus a button for the walk assist.
+The low profile handlebar-mounted control unit is attached by the left grip and has buttons to shift up or down through the pedal assist settings, plus a button for the walk-assist.
 These controls are intuitive and simple to use, although the ergonomics could be improved as you have to reach up with your thumb to press them.
-On the flip side, the size and shape of this handlebar control is that it still allows for a 1x style dropper post remote lever, which is a huge plus in our book.
-The HaiBike has a similar but much larger handlebar control unit that has far worse ergonomics than the Turbo Levo.
-Both the Trek and Bulls bikes have a control unit that is self contained with the controls and display in one, the Bulls is far superior with more information and better ergonomics.
-With an easy to read digital display and ergonomically friendly shifter style controls, the Commencal Meta Power Race couldn't be beaten from an e-bike controls standpoint.
+On the flip side, the size and shape of this handlebar control still allows for a 1x style dropper post remote lever, which is a huge plus in our book.
+The Giant Trance E+ and Rocky Mountain Instinct Powerplay both have similar controls, though both tried to integrate lights into them as a display system.
+Both the Trek and Bulls bikes have a control unit that is self-contained with the controls and display in one.
+The Bulls is far superior with more information and better ergonomics.
+The Ghost Hybride SL AMR also has decent controls, plus a digital display located by the stem.

 In our review of the previous version of the Turbo Levo we likened its downhill performance to a point guard on a basketball team for its versatility which includes agility and quick handling but with the ability to charge hard when needed.
 The new Turbo Levo feels much the same, so we'll stick with that analogy for now.
-Specialized has once again managed to make a bike that is more playful and nimble on the descents than the competition, yet its plenty stable at speed or when the going gets rough.
-One of the best ways to describe how it handles on descents is, "like a regular mountain bike".
-Don't get us wrong, it's still a heavyweight, but at 48.3 lbs for the size medium we tested it is the lightest of the bunch and you can feel the difference in weight.
+Specialized has once again managed to make a bike that is more playful and agile on the descents than the competition, yet it's plenty stable at speed or when the going gets rough.
+One of the best ways to describe how it handles on descents is "like a regular mountain bike."
+Don't get us wrong, it's still a heavyweight, but at 48.3 lbs for the size medium we tested it is the lightest of the bunch, and you can feel the difference in weight.

 The new Turbo Levo Comp has Specialized's 29 Trail geometry.
 This seems to be borrowed from new their 29" Stumpjumper models and features modern, but not over the top, measurements.
 Our measurements showed a relatively slack 65.3-degree head tube and a moderately steep 74.5-degree seat tube, both relatively standard given the intentions of this bike.
 The reach on the Turbo Levo has been extended a bit and is now 435mm on the size medium, bringing it more in line with the competition.
 As mentioned above the wheelbase has been extended just slightly to 1200mm, and the chainstays are a respectable, for an e-bike, 457mm.

 The new Specialized 2.1 motor is said to produce a relatively standard nominal power output of 250 watts.
-We couldn't find a clear number on the torque it puts out but it feels quite similar, though maybe a bit less torque-y, than the other models we tested.
+We couldn't find a clear number on the torque it puts out, but it feels quite similar, though maybe a bit less torque-y, than the Bull E-Stream.
 It offers three pedal assist support settings, Eco, Trail, and Turbo, and shifting between them feels smooth and seamless.
 The preset support settings are 25% in Eco, 50% in Trail, and 100% in Turbo.
-On the Turbo setting it is no problem to the bike rolling up to its top speed of 20mph.
+On the Turbo setting it is no problem to get rolling up to its top speed of 20mph.
 These support settings, as well as a host of other features, are customizable in Specialized's Mission Control App.
 We didn't fiddle with the settings during testing, as the preset pedal assist modes feel quite good to begin with.
 Additionally, there is a walk-assist mode that allows you to push the bike along at up to 3.7 mph should you find yourself in a hike-a-bike situation.

 Specialized claims instant engagement of their new and improved motor system, but we'll respectfully disagree.
 There is still almost a quarter of a turn of the pedals before you feel the assistance really kick in.
-This is especially noticeable when directly compared to the jumpy engagement of the HaiBike or the truly instantaneous and ultra-smooth engagement of the Bulls.
-Once the drive unit does engage, the power comes on quickly and smoothly and its pretty easy to get it up to cruising speed.
+This is especially noticeable when directly compared to the more responsive engagement of the Giant or the truly instantaneous and ultra-smooth engagement of the Bulls.
+Once the drive unit does engage, the power comes on quickly and smoothly, and it's pretty easy to get it up to cruising speed.
 The Specialized again loses a little ground in this metric due to its somewhat more abrupt cutoff of pedal assistance.
 The new motor does this less egregiously than the previous version, but it's noticeable when compared to the slight extension of the powerband provided by the other models in this test.

-Most of the bikes in this test have similar battery storage capacity, at or around 500Wh, with the exception of the Bulls which has a 650Wh battery.
-Generally speaking, the more battery storage capacity a bike has the longer its distance range should be.
-A number of factors play into a bike's distance range, including pedal assist setting, rider weight, pedaling input, terrain, conditions, etc. We know this is going to sound obvious, but the more power you use, the faster your battery gets depleted.
+Most of the bikes in this test have similar battery storage capacity, at or around 500Wh, except for the Bulls which has a 650Wh battery.
+Generally speaking, the more battery storage capacity a bike has, the longer its distance range should be.
+Several factors play into a bike's distance range, including pedal assist setting, rider weight, pedaling input, terrain, conditions, etc. We know this is going to sound obvious, but the more power you use, the faster your battery gets depleted.

-Among the models with the 500 and 504Wh batteries, the Turbo Levo seems to use its power most efficiently, taking the top spot in our distance range testing.
-During that test, we were able to ride the Turbo Levo 20.6 miles and 3,455 feet, beating out the other comparable bikes.
-The Trek Powerfly, HaiBike Xduro, and Commencal Meta Power came in 2nd, 3rd, and 4th respectively.
-The Bulls E-stream EVO AM 4, and its 650Wh battery, has approximately 30% more storage capacity than these other competitors.
+Among the models with the 500 and 504Wh batteries, the Turbo Levo seems to use its power quite efficiently, nearly tied for the top spot in our range testing.
+During that test, we were able to ride the Turbo Levo 18.71 miles and 3,949 vertical feet.
+The Giant Trance E+2 Pro went just a tad farther for 19.02 miles and 4,000 vertical feet.
+The Rocky Mountain Instinct Powerplay was able to go 20 miles and 4,297 vertical feet in the same test, but our tester noted that it felt like he had to try much harder on that bike in comparison.
+The Bulls E-stream EVO AM 4, and its 650Wh battery has approximately 30% more storage capacity than these other competitors.
 It comes as no surprise that we were able to ride that bike significantly farther than the bikes with smaller batteries.
-That said, there are a number of brands making e-mtbs with larger batteries, including Specialized which makes some of their new Turbo Levo models with a 700Wh battery.
+That said, there are a number of brands making e-MTBs with larger batteries, including Specialized which makes some of their new Turbo Levo models with a 700Wh battery.

 The Specialized Mission Control App has lots of features, one of which allows you to control your power output levels depending on the distance you intend to ride to ensure you don't run out of battery on a ride.
 The app also allows you to monitor your power usage, customize your output settings, record rides, and more.

 Some of the components are exactly the same, while several are an upgrade over the version we previously tested.
-The 150mm of front wheel travel is controlled by a RockShox Revelation Charger RC.
-We prefer the more burly performance of a Lyrik on bikes this heavy, but the Revelation performed surprisingly well during testing.
+A RockShox Revelation Charger RC fork controls the 150mm of front wheel travel.
+We prefer the more burly performance of a Lyrik or Fox 36 on bikes this heavy, but the Revelation performed surprisingly well during testing.
 The 150mm of rear suspension is absorbed by a RockShox Deluxe RT which performs its duties admirably and without complaint.

 The Turbo Levo Comp rolls on 29" Roval Traverse wheels with a 30mm internal rim width.
 A pair of 2.6" wide Specialized Butcher tires with the Grid casing are mounted on the front and rear of the bike.
 Due to the integration of the battery and motor into their frame design, the Specialized is one of the few e-bikes models on the market that can fit a bottle cage inside the front triangle on the down tube, a side-pull Specialized bottle cage with a SWAT tool attached is also included.

 The price of the Turbo Levo Comp has gone up a little since last year, and now it retails for $5,950.
-This is the most expensive model in our test, and by a fair margin, but considering the fact that we feel it is the best overall electric mountain bike we still believe that it represents a good value.
+This is the most expensive model in our test, and by a fair margin, but because we feel it is the best overall electric mountain bike, we still believe that it represents a good value.
 If a versatile and well-rounded performance with a good design and sleekest style are high on your list, then the Turbo Levo has got you covered.

 Other Versions and Accessories